CubBossa/PathFinder-Documentation/src/pages/configuration/config.md

 The fallback language serves as default language for all users.
 If the client language setting is enabled but no file for a client language is present the fallback language will be used instead.

-The input value is a string that refers to the name of the language file in the `/pathfinder/lang/` directory.
+The input value is a string that refers to the name of the language file in the<CodeElement>/pathfinder/lang/</CodeElement> directory.

 ## Data Storage